DarkEnergyScienceCollaboration/CS5.1/README.md

-#  Identify relevant galaxy properties
+#  Verify that existing input catalogs are sufficient

 Summary -- There exists a comprehensive model of the universe in the current CatSim database.
 There are, of course, some limitations (e.g. simple galaxy profiles).
 This task will document that the Twinkles 1.0